jholdstock/Decred-Bug-Bounty-Proposal/README.md

 * Welcome any other decred contractors to join in on this.

-Current Validator List: dnldd , Degeri (me),matheusd
+Current Validator List: dnldd, Degeri (me), matheusd

 WebSite Development: fernandoabolafio, Degeri (me)